letmebefree/zonetradingmanual/auto-trading-parameters.md

 The average move up and average move down for the previous nine daily candles are calculated.
 These are then compared with the current weekly move up and current weekly move down to find the remaining potential move available for the week.

 If either the weekly move up, or weekly move down, have already exceeded the value specified in the parameters, the target required would be a move in the opposing direction, which makes no sense.
 However, before placing an order, the distance between the target and entry is always tested and no order will be placed if it is less than or equal to zero.

+**Target Value:**

+The target Value works in conjunction with the selected "Target type".
+For instance, if "Target type" is TARGET\_FIXED\_PIPS, setting this value to 50 means that the initial target will always be 50 pips from the entry level.

 **Minimum target Rs required**